Hexagon/blog/src/posts/2023-09-06_getting-started-with-deno.md

 TypeScript, code formatting, linting, type checking, and even compiling your code to a binary.

-**Build in Key/Value store**
+**Built-in Key/Value store**

-It has a build in KV-store, which allow you to access a JavaScript friendly database with only a few lines of code.
-In custom deployments, it's based on SQLite, if using Deno Deploy, it's using a cloud based store.
+It has a built-in Key/Value-store, which allows you to access a JavaScript friendly database with only a few lines of code.
+In custom deployments, it's based on SQLite, if using Deno Deploy, it uses a cloud based store.

+**Backwards Compatible**

+One of the cool things about Deno is that it's backwards compatible with npm packages.
+This means you can still use all those npm libraries you know and love.
+For those who don't want to be weighed down by what's known as the [heaviest object in the universe](https://www.reddit.com/r/ProgrammerHumor/comments/6s0wov/heaviest_objects_in_the_universe/?rdt=41500) (node_modules), there is an `--no-npm` flag.

 ## How to Install